Frequently Asked Questions

 Do you have insurance and can you provide a COI to my venue?

 Absolutely!
-Jason Kaczorowski Photography carries over two million dollars of liability insurance and are always pleased to provide a Certificate of Insurance to you or your venue.
+Jason Kaczorowski Events Incorporated carries over two million dollars of liability insurance and are always pleased to provide a Certificate of Insurance to you or your venue.

 Do you back up our images after our wedding?

 I provide the highest security for your wedding photos.
 Your Digital Files are always captured in lossless RAW format using cameras which employ two memory card slots so in case one of our cards fails during a wedding, we always have a back-up card of your data.
-As soon as I return from your wedding, I immediate back-up your files to two external hard drives in addition to creating a catalog of your full resolution images in Adobe Lightroom Creative Cloud.
+As soon as I return from your wedding, I immediate back-up your files to two external hard drives and a 40TB, 5 bay DAS Drobo RAID system, in addition to creating a catalog of your full resolution images in Adobe Lightroom Creative Cloud.
 Finally, once your RAW image files have been processed and exported as JPEG files, they are uploaded to the Cloud.

 Do you have back-up equipment in case your equipment fails or is stolen?